Tennis Elbow (lateral epicondylitis)

 What is tennis elbow?

 "Tennis elbow" is a general term that usually is not related to playing tennis.
-However, this term came into use because it can be a significant problem for some tennis players.
+However, this term came into use because it can be a significant problem for some tennis players who grip their racquet too tightly.

 Tennis elbow is a condition usually caused by overuse of the forearm muscles (wrist extenders) that results in pain at the elbow.
 It affects the outside (lateral) elbow.